PayPal Friends Family Scam: How to Spot and Avoid It

 Step 5: Discovering There Is No Recourse

 When the victim contacts PayPal to report the PayPal Friends Family scam and request a refund, they are told that Friends and Family transactions are not covered by PayPal Purchase Protection and cannot be disputed through the resolution centre.
 PayPal may record the complaint but cannot reverse the payment.
-The victim’s only remaining options are to contact their bank to attempt a chargeback on the underlying payment method used to fund the PayPal account, or to pursue the scammer through civil channels — both of which have limited prospects of success against an anonymous online fraudster.
+The victim’s only remaining options are to contact their bank to attempt a chargeback on the underlying payment method used to fund the PayPal account, or to pursue the scammer through civil channels — both of which have limited prospects against an anonymous online fraudster.

 Step 6: Attempting Recovery

 Recovery from the PayPal Friends Family scam is significantly harder than recovery from most other payment frauds.
 If the PayPal account was funded by a credit card, a chargeback may be possible — but PayPal may contest it on the grounds that the payment was made voluntarily.
 If funded by a bank account transfer, the prospects are even more limited.
-The PayPal Friends Family scam is deliberately structured to maximise the difficulty of recovery — which is why the Friends and Family payment method is so consistently demanded by fraudsters.
+The fraud is deliberately structured to maximise the difficulty of recovery — which is why the Friends and Family payment method is so consistently demanded by fraudsters.

-PayPal Friends Family Scam: The Most Common Variants
+PayPal Friends Family Scam Variants

 Online Marketplace Purchase Scam